spookylukey/django-views-the-right-way/source/preconditions.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When dealing with multiple decorators, as above, ordering can be very important,
-and it's easy to get confused about what order everything is happening.
+and it’s easy to get confused about what order everything is happening.

 The best analogy I know of is to think of it as an **onion**.
 In the centre, you
 have the actual view function, and each decorator adds a layer.
 Let's write it